-Sye Raa's Making Video To Release At 3:45 PM Today!
+Sye Raa's Making Video Is Out; Tremendous Sneak Peek Will Leave You Asking For More!

-Sye Raa Narasimha Reddy's team is all set to unveil a big surprise for audiences as the much-awaited making video of the movie will be released today.
-Reportedly, the making video will hit online circuits at 3:45 PM this afternoon and it will be released through the official YouTube channel of the film's production banner.
+Sye Raa Narasimha Reddy's team has unveiled a special gift in the form of the making video, which is now out in the online circuits.
+Sye Raa making video hit the online circuits at 3:45 PM and it has been released through the official YouTube channel of Konidela Productions.
+Take a look at Sye Raa Narasimha Reddy making video here.

+"It took us two years to bring #MegastarChiranjeevi's #SyeRaaNarasimhaReddy to life!
+Here's a sneak peek in to the World Of #SyeRaa.
+Teaser on August 20th.", the makers of the film wrote on Twitter while releasing the making video of Sye Raa.

+The making video is a fascinating one that shows the huge effort that the team has put in for the magnum opus.
+The film assures to be a visual spectacle that would take Telugu cinema to another level.
+The team also has announced that the new teaser of Sye Raa Narasimha Reddy will be releasing on August 20, 2019.

 It was yesterday (August 13, 2019) that team Sye Raa came up with an announcement regarding the making video of the movie.
 The audiences were eagerly waiting for a major surprise and the team has delivered the desirables.